luijkr/blog/_drafts/data-anonymization-databricks.md

 We are now prepared to perform data anonymization, having established the necessary tags and generated fake data.

-A key requirement of our solution is to preserve relationships between tables.
-Any `JOIN` operations performed on the original data must yield the same results when applied to `JOIN`the anonymized data.
-We achieve this through hashing.
-Specifically, we will apply the SHA256 hash to both primary and foreign keys, as well as any personally identifiable information (PII).
+A key requirement of our solution is to **preserve relationships between tables**.
+Any `JOIN` operations performed on the original data must yield the same results when applied to `JOIN`the anonymized data. **We achieve this through hashing.** Specifically, we will apply the SHA256 hash to both primary and foreign keys, as well as any personally identifiable information (PII).
 The resulting DataFrame will be saved to a new schema.

 ```python
 def anonymize_table(df: DataFrame, column_names: list[str]) -> DataFrame: